-New T&T students teaching within the College of Arts and Humanities on a graduate assistantship contract will be supervised by the T&T Program Director or a T&T faculty member assigned by the Director, and will be required to attend a T&T GTA orientation prior to the start of the fall semester.
-They are also required to attend workshops throughout the year focused on teaching at the undergraduate level.
+New T&T students teaching within the College of Arts and Humanities on a graduate assistantship contract will be assigned a faculty supervisor by the T&T Program Director in consultation with the Chair of the department in which they will teach.
+Recipients will be required to attend a T&T GTA orientation prior to the start of the fall semester.
+They are also required to attend a variety of workshops and events hosted by the T&T program throughout the year focused on professionalism.

-Students assigned to teach courses in the Department of English will be supervised by faculty members in the English Department.
-The Chair of the English Department, currently Dr. Patrick Murphy (Patrick.murphy@ucf.edu), can provide more information about specific policies and procedures for English GTA assignments, as can the English Department's Graduate Program Assistant, Lauren Rausch.
+Students assigned to teach courses in the Department of English will be supervised by faculty members in the Department.
+The Chair, Dr. Trey Philpotts (trey.philpotts@ucf.edu; 407-823-

+5329), can provide more information about specific policies and procedures for English GTA assignments.

-Students assigned to teach courses in the Department of Writing and Rhetoric will be supervised by Dr. Elizabeth Wardle, Associate Chair of the Department of Writing and Rhetoric, or a faculty member she assigns.
-These students will be required to attend a separate GTA orientation geared towards teaching composition.
-For additional information regarding the Department of Writing and Rhetoric's policies regarding GTAs, please contact Adam Salazar at Adam.Salazar@ucf.edu or by phone at 407-823-0118.
+Students assigned to teach courses in the Department of Writing and Rhetoric will be supervised by faculty assigned by Dr. Stephanie Vie (stephanie.vie@ucf.edu), Chair of the Department.
+These students will be required to attend a separate GTA orientation focused on teaching composition.
+For additional information regarding the Department of Writing and Rhetoric's policies regarding GTAs, please contact Adam Salazar, Administrative Services Coordinator, at Adam.Salazar@ucf.edu or by phone at 407-823-0118.